Grief is hard.

 So many kind words were spoken to us.
-So many prayers had gone to Heaven over us all.
+So many prayers had gone to Heaven for us all.
 They were so needed and appreciated.

 The interesting thing was that we found ourselves consoling people that day.
 That was ONLY God… NOT us.

 I heard the words, “It’s not fair” from one of my dearest friends.
 She was right.
 It wasn’t fair.
 Nothing about this was fair.
 Nothing.

 When it was time to go to the special Babyland Memorial Gardens for the service portion, I watched them put his little tiny 2-foot-long casket into that great big Hearse in front of our car.
 My heart broke all over again in that moment.
 I mean it felt like it shattered into a million pieces.
 It wasn’t fair.
 IT’S NOT FAIR!

 I knew this was it.
 It’s final.
 Of course, it was already final.
 Long before that moment.
 But to me… I broke.